tuannamnguyen/playlist-manager-fe/README.md

 A project of a simulated music streaming service with **authentication** and **authorization** using Firebase.

-It allows creation and storage of playlists with it's songs and cover images.
+It allows creation and storage of playlists with it's songs names, artists and cover images.

 🔑 In this project, the API key is declared as a local environment variable.
 A new key must be created at https://firebase.google.com/ and replaced in the src/firebase/config.js file.